TrevorShelby/Mao-Online/protocol.md

 ##The `accuse` Action
-The `accuse` action lets the client accuse a player of breaking a rule. `args` is a number describing the seat of the player being accused.
+The `accuse` action lets the client accuse a player of breaking a rule.
+It is only available during play. `args` is a number describing the seat of the player being accused.

 ##The `acceptAccusation` Action